-*Estimate is the number of expected cases per 100,000 inhabitants per month to grow or reduced after the vaccine introduction
+*Estimate is the expected variation on the incidence per 100,000 inhabitants per month after the vaccine introduction

 The multivariate analysis that compared the two different vaccine schedules 3+1 (2011-2015) and 2+1 (2016-2019) resulted in no significant difference between the trend for both periods.
-The reduction of one dose in the first year of life did not result in a increased pneumonia hospitalization incidence for any age group, table 3.
+The reduction of one dose in the first year of life did not result in an increased pneumonia hospitalization incidence for any age group, table 3.

 Table 3.
 Pneumonia hospitalizations multivariate analysis between the two different post-vaccine periods: 3+1 (2011-2015) and 2+1 (2016-2019)